rameshvoltella/AndroidEssentials/ContinuousIntegration/readme.md

 -->just view the IntialAdminPassword file ,you can see the secret key.(in terminal type cat /var/lib/jenkins/secrets/InitialAdminPassword)

-you will ge a key like this c3ca6360fa014c5d9143286484696217 paste in the unlock field and countinue
+you will get a key like this c3ca6360fa014c5d9143286484696217 paste in the unlock field and countinue

 3)Next we need to install the plugin, you will see two option one is install the recommended plugin other is custum selection where you can selct plugin you need to install other can be igonored